raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 ## Test the button with code

-Now we've connected a button, we'll activate the button with some Python code.
+Now we've connected a button, we'll activate it with some Python code.

 1. Open up LXTerminal from the desktop or application menu.